T876/startup/README.md

 - **JS support for future DB data** - User info (collected using the above functions and stored in `localStorage`) will be stored in the db.
 - **JS support for future websocket** - The `randomLikes`function in `user-specific-pages.js` contains a random simulation of likes on pictures coming in from other users.
 - **JS support for application interaction logic** - contained in the `user-specific-pages.js` file and the `my-library.js` file.
+- **Important Note** - You will need to actually create an account to access the main site and all the functionality.
+Any username, password and email will do.
+I don't save any of it.